dr-msr/hashnode-repo/clqxcbv5p000208jz4eawdszz.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1704257130892/301526a4-042c-43bc-a5b8-3669316cf12a.png align="center")

-I tried making an call to the `api/auth/login` route by passing an empty string of `noKp` and `katalaluan`.
+I tried making a call to the `api/auth/login` route by passing an empty string of `noKp` and `katalaluan`.
 The server responded with failed status and error message `"Kata laluan tidak memenuhi syarat."` (The password does not meet the requirement) .
 Hmm.. funny.
 Another call to the route were made, with a proper random password, returning a message `"No Kad Pengenalan tidak sah"` (Invalid NRIC Number).

 I tried making few other calls to the API.
 Upon using a wrong password, it returned a `success 200` status but with data value `"Unauthorized".` Finally, I tried calling the API using my NRIC Number and the correct password.
 It returned a `success 200` status with response `"Authenticated"` msg, an UUID, my full name, my own NRIC, and a JWT token.